dannyboyer/dannyboyer.github.io/projects/index.md

 ###Projects

-<blockquote>Here is a collection of school projects, internship works and side projects I have worked on</blockquote>
+>Here is a collection of school projects, internship works and side projects I have worked on

 #### Web applications